canovalentina/text_to_sql/README.md

 #### Set up the file path and user prompt

+To run the code, I am using the `examples` folder.

+1. Create the dataset within the examples folder
-Provide the file path with the data set and the natural language prompt to query the database in the `test.py` file.
+2. Add the dataset file path and natural language user prompt to query the database to variables in `example.py`

-Then, run `python test.py` in the terminal.
+3. run `python -m examples.example` in the terminal.

 For example, I selected:
-`file_path = "sample_data/family.csv"`
+`file_path = "examples/sample_data/family.csv"`
 `user_prompt = "Give me information on all female members of my family.`

-The results of my test are in sample_data/family.json.
+The results of my test are in `examples/sample_data/family.json.`

 ## Future considerations